Reed-CompBio/spras/docs/README.md

 While Read the Docs is the platform that builds and hosts documentation, it is distinct from the actual tool/package responsible for generating the HTML content.
-That tool is [`sphinx`](https://www.sphinx-doc.org/en/master/), a popular python python package that tries to make documentation easy to write, structure, and maintain.
+That tool is [`sphinx`](https://www.sphinx-doc.org/en/master/), a popular python package that tries to make documentation easy to write, structure, and maintain.

 Sphinx uses reStructured Text, or `.rst` files, to build documentation.
 In most cases, your changes to the SPRAS docs will involve editing these files.